North Korea keeps up its missile barrage with launch of ICBM | Law-Order

 - South Korea

+The United States said in response to the launches that it's willing to take “all necessary measures” to ensure the safety of the American homeland and allies South Korea and Japan.

+The Biden administration also warned of unspecified “additional costs and consequences” if North Korea goes on to detonate a nuclear test device for the first time since September 2017.

-South Korea's Joint Chiefs of Staff said it detected that North Korea fired an ICBM from an area near its capital, Pyongyang, at about 7:40 am and then two short-range missiles an hour later from the nearby city of Kaechon that flew toward its eastern waters.
+Earlier on Thursday, South Korea's Joint Chiefs of Staff said it detected that North Korea had fired an ICBM from an area near its capital, Pyongyang, at about 7.40 am and then two short-range missiles an hour later from the nearby city of Kaechon that flew toward its eastern waters.

 Citing anonymous military sources, South Korea's Yonhap news agency reported that the missile possibly failed to maintain a normal flight following a stage separation.